MicrosoftDocs/xamarin-docs/docs/mac/deploy-test/index.md

 ---
-title: "Deployment and Testing"
+title: "Deploying and Testing Xamarin.Mac Apps"
-description: "This document links to guides that discuss icons, performance, and publishing to the App Store." ms.prod: xamarin ms.assetid: 2FF314C7-D926-9FEC-57A6-F421A0ED3A46 ms.technology: xamarin-mac
+description: "This document links to various guides that describe how to deploy and test Xamarin.Mac apps.
+Linked guides discuss application icons, performance, and publishing to the App Store." ms.prod: xamarin ms.assetid: 2FF314C7-D926-9FEC-57A6-F421A0ED3A46 ms.technology: xamarin-mac